NASP Guidance for Reinforcing Safe, Supportive and Positive School Environments for All Students

 The 2016 election has been long and fraught with strong emotions.
 As a nation, we have much to do to heal the divisiveness that has resulted.

-As parents, caregivers, and educators, we have a critical responsibility to Dec16_NASPguidehelp children and youth feel safe and secure and learn how to engage with others of differing viewpoints in a peaceful, tolerant, and respectful manner
+As parents, caregivers, and educators, we have a critical responsibility to help children and youth feel safe and secure and learn how to engage with others of differing viewpoints in a peaceful, tolerant, and respectful manner

 As always, schools play a critical role in this process by creating a positive learning environment for all students.
 It is imperative that educators facilitate respectful discussions among students and safeguard the well-being of those who may feel at risk.
 Below are recommendations for how adults can support children and youth in the days and months ahead.